-- The Office Manager reviews all contributions in excess of \$5,000 and indicates on the letter or copy of the check how the revenue shall be recognized (as earned/contributed, conditional/unconditional and restricted/unrestricted).
-If there is a question or uncertainty about how to recognize a particular contribution, the Office Manager will ensure that the donor is contacted to clarify the intent of the contribution. - The Accountant is responsible for posting revenue to the general ledger in accordance with the determination made by the Office Manager.
+- Procedure A: The Office Manager reviews all contributions in excess of \$5,000 and indicates on the donation letter or copy of the check how the revenue shall be recognized (as earned/contributed, conditional/unconditional and restricted/unrestricted).
+If there is a question or uncertainty about how to recognize a particular contribution, the Office Manager will ensure that the donor is contacted to clarify the intent of the contribution. - Procedure B: The Accountant is responsible for posting revenue to the general ledger in accordance with the determination made by the Office Manager.
+This must be done in a timely manner to facilitate management of Council cash flow and must be completed within five days of the Accountant having received notification of revenue. - Procedure C: The Office Manager prepares a thank you letter, utilizing the Council's donation thank you letter template, on behalf of the Council for each donation received.
+The amount of any cash donations is included in the Council letter.
+For non-cash contributions, the Council letter may describe the items or services donated, but shall not state or estimate a monetary value of those donated goods or services.
+If the Council gave the donor a gift - any goods or services in exchange for the donation - then the Council letter shall describe the gift and estimate its fair market value.
+Once completed, the letter is signed by the President or Executive Director or designee before being sent to the donor.